CatsMiaow/nestjs-project-structure/README.md

 ## Alternatives

+This example is based on the modules recommended by the NestJS [official documentation](https://docs.nestjs.com) as default (introduced at the top of the section). \
 If you focus on the performance or features of the module, you can consider:

 - [Fastify](https://docs.nestjs.com/techniques/performance) instead of `Express`